 That doesn’t stop us from carving every year.
 Instead, we tap into our creative juices to “carve” a pumpkin with a cool concept rather than getting over our heads with trying something awesome we saw that’s actually way out of our capability.
 If you’re reading this, you’ve probably been there and have a pumpkin carving Pinterest fail of your own.

 Well, we have good news: our idea isn’t hard or time consuming, but it is hilarious.
-Zombie baby pumpkins was somehow inspired by this pin, but is of course much cooler and creepier.
+Zombie baby pumpkins were somehow inspired by this pin, but are of course much cooler and creepier.
 I mean, it’s like the pumpkins gave birth to them, the way they’re bursting out so violently.
 Our BFF Nicole joined us and we each made our own pumpkin with its own style and concept.
 We developed a strong bond with our individual babies.

 This one is my baby.
 I opted for a simple “busting out of the top” scenario.
 It took the least amount of time out of all the pumpkins, so if you want something with minimal effort required this positioning is your best bet.